The list of summer perennials continues . .

 Glandularia canadensis, rose verbena or vervain, Zones 8-10.
 Formerly known as Verbena canadensis, trailing verbena is a North American native that is perennial in the warmer zones of the country, but best treated as an annual elsewhere.
 It produces rounded flower clusters in shades of white, lavender, pink, red, and purple that bloom from late spring into fall.
 ‘Homestead Purple,’ shown below, is very vigorous, and makes a nice, dense, ground-hugging mat.
 Other cultivars include ‘Abbeville’ a soft lavender, ‘Appleblossom’ pink, and ‘Snowflurry’ white.

-Hemerocallis fulva, tawny daylily, Zones 3-9.
+Hemerocallis fulva, tawny daylily or ditch lily, Zones 3-9.
 This is the wild daylily that is commonly seen on roadsides and fields.
 An import from Asia, it has naturalized throughout much of the country.
 Tough and long-lived, thrives with neglect.
 Nice to use in a naturalized area or wildflower meadow.

 Hemerocallis, hybrid daylily, Zones 3-9.
 There are few summer perennials that perform like daylilies.
 Even though each individual flower only lasts a day, a well-established clump produces numerous sturdy scapes with many buds for a long bloom season.
 They are tough plants, long-lived, vigorous, and only require full sun, adequate water, occasional feeding and dividing to thrive.
 And the large flowers, in a very wide range of colors and forms are knock-outs in the summer garden.
 Please visit our daylilies page for more on these outstanding plants.